Skip to contents

 • Kendall’s coefficient of concordance W

-In Addition the some traditional measures from the machine learning literature are also available:
+In addition, some traditional measures from machine learning literature are also available:

 • Precision